camilogranda/airflow_steam_games/README.md

 HOW TO RUN:

-1. Activate virtual environment and launch Airflow webserver exexuting the file *run_airflow.sh*:
+1. Activate virtual environment and launch Airflow webserver exexuting the file *run_airflow.sh* with the command:
   **source run_airflow.sh**

 2. Open in Browser http://localhost:8080